 The 100-Player Twitch Chat Party Pack by Board Game Fight Club (2019)

 I made this!
-There are a total of 3 games in the pack (Minesweeper, Bomberman, Tank Combat) that let a streamer play with, or against, up to 100 people in their Twitch chat.
+There are a total of 4 games and 9 game modes in the pack that let a streamer play with, or against, up to 100 people in their Twitch chat.
 Each viewer can join and control their character entirely via Twitch commands.
-No AI, no randomness, just full control for everyone.
 And if you're a streamer that needs to leave for a quick break, you can run the game in AFK mode and let the chat play amongst themselves.
 It's also a Boston Festival of Indie Games showcase game!